-How to sync Notes for iPhone and iPad
+Keep notes in tact on all devices by syncing with your preferred service

 If you only use basic text notes and aren't a heavy iCloud user, syncing through an email service like Gmail or Exchange might be a good option for you.

-- Tap on the Account that you'd like to use to sync notes (Gmail, Exchange, etc.).
+- Tap the account that you'd like to use to sync notes.

 Remember that to sync between Macs and iOS devices, you'll need to sign in to the same email accounts on every device and enable notes sync on those devices as well.